HolyCorn-Software/modernuser/modernuser-changes.md

 .

-Made template management more robust.
-Improved code quality.

-Made InApp information for templates optional.
+Made it possible for authentication templates to ignore the inApp notification sections.